dan-08smith/dan-08smith/README.md

 ### About Me
 I'm in my first year of studying Computer Science at University.

-I am currently developing my understanding of HTML, CSS, and JavaScript - to help assist me with Web Development.
+I am currently developing my understanding of HTML, CSS, and JavaScript.
+To do so, I have been constructing a portfolio website which can be seen by clicking the link below:

 <p>
   <a href="https://dan-08smith.github.io/" target="_blank" rel="noreferrer noopener">